Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

 Postscript

-Lastly, I want readers of this post to keep in mind that the AI ethics lingo tends to sometimes overshadow the human side of the human-machine equation.
+I'd like readers to keep in mind that the AI ethics lingo tends to sometimes overshadow the human side of the human-machine interplay.

-When discussing AI ethics, please do keep the following in mind:
+When discussing AI ethics, please keep the following in mind:

 • It's not just about "data" (or "Big Data") ... it's also about our "neurodata;"